Feathered Friends Khumbu Down Parka Review

 One of the first things you notice when donning this jacket is its bulk.
 When fully lofted, the down baffles are very thick and limit the user's mobility.
-The Khumbu is not a jacket that you want to wear for chores around the yard or for highly mobile activities.
+The Khumbu is not a jacket you want to wear for chores around the yard or highly mobile activities.
 Even on expeditions, this jacket is usually worn when belaying, sitting around camp, and cooking, rather than while climbing.
 It is too thick of a jacket to provide much ergonomic comfort.

 That said, the thin interior lining fabric is soft and comfortable, and the baffles lay softly against your body.
-One tester described wearing the jacket as like wrapping oneself in a down comforter.
-Some minor complaints included abrasive fabric from the reinforced velcro cuff closures irritating the skin around the wrist, and the lack of any chin protection from the zipper when fully zipped up.
-This jacket isn't designed for comfort, and yet it is comfortable enough to wear for extended periods in very cold weather.
+One tester described wearing the jacket as wrapping oneself in a down comforter.
+Some minor complaints included abrasive fabric from the reinforced velcro cuff closures irritating the skin around the wrist and the lack of any chin protection from the zipper when fully zipped up.
+This jacket isn't designed for comfort, yet it is comfortable enough to wear for extended periods in icy weather.
 Despite being a much thicker jacket, the Khumbu Parka was only slightly less comfortable than the Editors' Choice Award-Winning Arc'teryx Camosun Parka.

-Feathered Friends pared down the features on the Khumbu Parka to include everything necessary on an expedition, and nothing that isn't.
+Feathered Friends pared down the features on the Khumbu Parka to include everything necessary on an expedition and nothing that isn't.
 This jacket's rating in the "Features" category reflects the successful location of that sweet spot.

 Our testers all commented on the quality of the hood, and in particular, its comfortable and snug fit.
 Three elastic pull cords help tailor the fit and eliminate any unoccupied space.
 The hood wraps around the sides of the face and accommodates a climbing helmet easily.
 It contains plenty of down insulation to keep your head warm and comfortable in Alaskan storms.

-The shell fabric of the Khumbu is less burly and more fragile than most other jackets in this review, and will likely wear out or rip before other jackets, especially after a few arctic expeditions, or if users aren't careful with their skis, ice axes, and crampons.
-The cuff closures use velcro, which wears out over time and must be replaced, compared to the sleek and comfortable stretch-knit cuffs of the Arc'teryx Camosun Parka and the Canada Goose Expedition Parka.
+The shell fabric of the Khumbu is less burly and more fragile than most other jackets in this review and will likely wear out or rip before other jackets, so this jacket earned an average score.
+We especially about its lifespan after a few arctic expeditions, or if users aren't careful with their skis, ice axes, and crampons.
+The cuff closures use velcro, which wears out over time and must be replaced, compared to the sleek and comfortable stretch-knit cuffs of the Arc'teryx Camosun Parka.

-Considering the purpose for which this jacket is built, it comes at a great price.
+Considering the purpose for which this extra-warm jacket is built, it comes at a great price.
 Other expedition parkas on the market are hundreds of dollars more expensive.
-This jacket won't last forever due to its lightweight construction, but Feathered Friends guarantees all of their products for life against workmanship and material failures, and they will also repair their jackets should they become damaged.
+This jacket won't last forever due to its lightweight construction.
+Still, Feathered Friends guarantees all of their products for life against workmanship and material failures, and they will also repair their jackets should they become damaged.
 And if you are venturing off on the kind of adventure this jacket is designed for, this jacket is a relatively cheap insurance policy against extreme cold.